gr8nt/ECON860_Project1/README.md

   Runs for 24 hours, scraping every 10 minutes, in order to collect bonus user data (run in EC2).
 If not seeking bonus data, program can be stopped after first instance.

 # run_parse.py
   Parses only the first html file in html_files directory, since non-bonus data is static.
-Login ID, Repo Count, Follower Count, Member Since values are saved in parsed_files/dataset.csv (excludes data for duplicate login IDs).
+Login ID, Repo Count, Follower Count, Member Since values for Login ID list are saved in parsed_files/dataset.csv (excludes data for duplicate login IDs).

 # run_parse_part1_bonus.py
   Parses html_files directory, records bonus users, if applicable, along with date/time(UTC) of occurence.
 Results then saved in parsed_files/dataset_bonus.csv (creates path if does not exist).